codacy/chart/docs/index.md

     !!! important
         **If you are using MicroK8s** you must map the hostname to the public IP address of the machine running MicroK8s.

-6. Add Codacy's chart repository to your Helm client and install the Codacy chart using the file `values-production.yaml` created previously.
+6.  <span id="helm-upgrade">Add Codacy's chart repository to your Helm client and install the Codacy chart using the file `values-production.yaml` created previously.</span>

     !!! important
         **If you are using MicroK8s** you must use the file `values-microk8s.yaml` together with the file `values-production.yaml`.